Re-Used Props - Beam Weapons

 This rifle is a modification of the oft-re-used Rutian and later Romulan disruptor rifle.
 This black rifle appeared three times on Voyager, first as the Nyrian rifle VOY: "Displaced" (season 3), then as the rifle used by Tau's pirates in VOY: "Concerning Flight" and finally as the Vaadwaur rifle in "Dragon's Teeth".

 Quark demonstrates a rifle with gold tarnish to his customers in DS9: "Business as Usual".
-The weapon appears to be a modification of the Starfleet weapon that is in use since "Star Trek: First Contact".
+The weapon appears to be a modification of, or at least heavily inspired by, the Starfleet weapon that is in use since "Star Trek: First Contact".

-Thanks to Michael Minnick for spotting the Starfleet phaser rifle, to J. Wilder for the hint about the Varon-T variation in "Hope and Fear", to Battybattybats who pointed me to the Robotech toy and to Greg for the idea that the Rutian rifle is based on a prop from "V".
+Thanks to Michael Minnick for spotting the Starfleet phaser rifle, to J. Wilder for the hint about the Varon-T variation in "Hope and Fear", to Battybattybats who pointed me to the Robotech toy, to Greg for the idea that the Rutian rifle is based on a prop from "V", to Marshall who found the prop photo of the Finnean phaser and to Travis for spotting the Ennis pistol of the Maquis.